scicode-lint: Detecting Methodology Bugs in Scientific Python Code with LLM-Generated Patterns: Background and Related Work

 \subsection{Bugs, Reproducibility, and Data Leakage}

 Scientific code has always harbored bugs, but the most dangerous class is semantic: errors that produce plausible but wrong results.
-Hatton's T experiments~\cite{hatton1997t} found that independent implementations of the same algorithms progressively degenerated from 6 to 1 significant figures (i.e., independent implementations of identical algorithms diverged by orders of magnitude).
-Soergel~\cite{soergel2015rampant} estimated that for a medium-scale bioinformatics analysis, the probability of at least one output-altering error is effectively 100\%.
-The Reinhart-Rogoff Excel error (an AVERAGE formula omitting 5 countries) inverted an economic conclusion that influenced austerity policies worldwide~\cite{herndon2014debt}.
-The reproducibility crisis confirms this is not anecdotal: Stodden et al.\ found a 26\% computational reproducibility rate in \textit{Science} articles~\cite{stodden2018empirical}.
+Hatton's T experiments~\citep{hatton1997t} found that independent implementations of the same algorithms progressively degenerated from 6 to 1 significant figures (i.e., independent implementations of identical algorithms diverged by orders of magnitude). \citet{soergel2015rampant} estimated that for a medium-scale bioinformatics analysis, the probability of at least one output-altering error is effectively 100\%.
+The Reinhart-Rogoff Excel error (an AVERAGE formula omitting 5 countries) inverted an economic conclusion that influenced austerity policies worldwide~\citep{herndon2014debt}.
+The reproducibility crisis confirms this is not anecdotal: \citet{stodden2018empirical} found a 26\% computational reproducibility rate in \textit{Science} articles.

 As scientific code increasingly involves ML, the problem takes a specific form: methodology bugs such as data leakage, incorrect cross-validation, and missing random seeds.
-These are particularly insidious because they inflate performance metrics rather than producing obviously wrong output.
-Kapoor and Narayanan~\cite{kapoor2023leakage} documented leakage errors affecting 294 papers across 17 fields.
-Roberts et al.~\cite{roberts2021covid} reviewed 2,212 COVID-19 ML studies and found none of the 62 included models clinically useful after quality screening.
-In neuroimaging, van de Mortel and van Wingen~\cite{vandemortel2025leakage} found 45\% of MRI studies in a meta-analysis had procedures consistent with leakage.
-Each research community tends to rediscover these pitfalls independently, suggesting the problem is structural~\cite{kapoor2023leakage}.
+These are particularly insidious because they inflate performance metrics rather than producing obviously wrong output. \citet{kapoor2023leakage} documented leakage errors affecting 329 papers across 17 fields. \citet{roberts2021covid} reviewed 2,212 COVID-19 ML studies and found none of the 61 that passed quality screening clinically useful.
+In neuroimaging, \citet{vandemortel2025leakage} found 45\% of MRI studies in a meta-analysis had procedures consistent with leakage.
+Each research community tends to rediscover these pitfalls independently, suggesting the problem is structural~\citep{kapoor2023leakage}.